ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-a-custom-sensitive-information-type-in-scc-powershell.md

 #### Step 1: Export the existing rule package to an XML file

+> [!NOTE]
-**Note**: If you have a copy of the XML file (for example, you just created and imported it), you can skip to the next step to modify the XML file.
+> If you have a copy of the XML file (for example, you just created and imported it), you can skip to the next step to modify the XML file.

-1. If you don't already know it, run the following command to find the name of the custom rule package:
+1. If you don't already know it, run the [Get-DlpSensitiveInformationTypeRulePackage](https://docs.microsoft.com/powershell/module/exchange/policy-and-compliance-dlp/get-dlpsensitiveinformationtype?view=exchange-ps) cmdlet to find the name of the custom rule package:

     ```
     Get-DlpSensitiveInformationTypeRulePackage